Syedaaneesa/home-improvement/README.md

 ## 🚀 Project Overview

 This project represents a **complete WordPress development workflow**, including:
-🎨 Built a fully custom WordPress theme from scratch
-⚙️ Designed tailored Elementor layouts for a consistent, unified look 🧩 Created custom sections for services, galleries, and contact forms 💡 Ensured full responsiveness and smooth performance across all devices 🔍 Implemented SEO-optimized meta structures with clean permalink architecture 🛠️ Installed and configured essential plugins to boost performance and security
+🎨 Developed a fully custom WordPress theme from the ground up ⚙️ Designed tailored Elementor layouts to maintain a consistent and cohesive design 🧩 Built custom sections for services, galleries, and contact forms 💡 Ensured complete responsiveness and smooth performance across all devices 🔍 Implemented SEO-friendly meta structures with clean permalink architecture 🛠️ Installed and configured essential plugins to enhance performance and security

 ---